-- The board approved of public and private funds to follow the strategy and objectives mentioned in the terms and conditions and documents for each fund. - 4.
+- 1. The Chairman of the Board welcomed the attendance at the beginning, and the attendance quorum for the meeting was 100%. - 2.
+The minutes of the Board's meeting held on February 23, 2020 AD were approved. - 3.
+The board approved of public and private funds to follow the strategy and objectives mentioned in the terms and conditions and documents for each fund. - 4.
 The board reviewed the development of the investment funds 'performance activities for the period ending on October 12, 2020. - 5.
-The board reviewed funds' cash inflows and outflows during the period ending on October 12, 2020. - The board reviewed performance of FALCOM funds and the latest developments in some of the recently offered funds. - 7.
+The board reviewed funds' cash inflows and outflows during the period ending on October 12, 2020. - 6.
+The board reviewed performance of FALCOM funds and the latest developments in some of the recently offered funds. - 7.
 Ms. Fatima Al-Omari, Compliance Officer and AML, reviewed the systems and procedures followed in the company in order to ensure compliance with the investment funds regulations and the rest of the Capital Market Authority regulations, the terms and conditions of investment funds, the requirements of the FATCA and the Common Reporting Standards (CRS), and reviewed the efforts made.
 FALCOM Financial Services provides courses for employees, including the anti-money laundering and terrorist financing course for all employees and a course covering updates to CMA regulations for registered employees, and the efforts made by the Compliance, Compliance and Risk Management Group have also been reviewed to ensure that the relevant departments work with the investment funds regulations.
-And the anti-money laundering system. - The approval of the amendment to the Capital Market Authority regulations, which will be implemented starting from 11/1/2020 AD and 1/1/2022 AD, was discussed. - The Compliance Department covered the most prominent points that were mentioned in the inspection visit of the Saudi Capital Market and Financial Market Authority (Tadawul). - 10.
+And the anti-money laundering system. - The approval of the amendment to the Capital Market Authority regulations, which will be implemented starting from 11/1/2020 AD and 1/1/2022 AD, was discussed. - 9.
+The Compliance Department covered the most prominent points that were mentioned in the inspection visit of the Saudi Capital Market and Financial Market Authority (Tadawul). - 10.
 The Board approved the establishment of a FALCOM Fixed Income Fund public and a private real estate development fund.